jbacus/deepdesign/Readings/Readings.md

 Rubin, Rick, and Neil Strauss.
 2023. _The Creative Act: A Way of Being_.
 New York: Penguin Press.

-Schon, Donald A. 1984. _The Reflective Practitioner: How Professionals Think In Action_.
+Schön, Donald A. 1984. _The Reflective Practitioner: How Professionals Think In Action_.
 1st edition.
 New York: Basic Books.

 Shannon, Claude Elwood, and Warren Weaver.
 1964. _The Mathematical Theory of Communication_.
 Urbana: University of Illinois Press.